 Building materials come from a variety of sources, not all of which are environmentally friendly.
 The EarthCraft program strives to reduce the impact homes have on the environment, including the impacts that result from the extraction and manufacture of materials used in home construction.
-By choosing certain building materials, an EarthCraft Builder can conserve natural resources, prevent unnecessary waste and reduce pollution associated with manufacturing and transporting of materials.
+By choosing certain building materials, an EarthCraft Builder can reduce building costs, conserve natural resources, prevent unnecessary waste, and reduce pollution associated with manufacturing and transporting of materials.

-RE 1 Minimum stud spacing: 16" centers for 2x4 walls and 2x6 walls
+RE 1: Minimum stud spacing: 16" centers for 2x4 walls; 24" centers for 2x6 walls